hadihdz/lccm_vc/README.md

 The testing procedure for LCCM-VC is the same as CANF-VC.
 Please follow the evaluation commands provided at https://github.com/NYCU-MAPL/CANF-VC.
 However, instead of "test.py" you need to use "eval_lccm_vc.py".

 ## Citation:
-If you find LCCM-VC useful, please cite it as follows:
+If you find LCCM-VC useful for your research, please cite it as follows:

-@InProceedings{lccm,
+[@InProceedings{lccm,
   author = 	 "H. Hadizadeh and I. V. Baji\'c", title =        "{LCCM-VC}: Learned Conditional Coding Modes for Video Coding", booktitle =        "IEEE ICASSP Workshop on Humans, Machines and Multimedia - Quality of Experience and Beyond", month = "Jun.", year = 	 "2023",
-}
+}]